Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 Finally, in the same way as `msAvFlags`, we cannot change the machine name on the fly in the NTLM response, because it is taken into account in the calculation of the NTLMv2 response.

 A vulnerability similar to **Drop the MIC 2** has been discovered recently by Preempt security team.
-Here is the [link](https://www.preempt.com/blog/your-session-key-is-my-session-key-how-to-retrieve-the-session-key-for-any-authentication/) to their post if you're curious.

 ## Channel Binding